ralphtatt/ansible-test/README.md

 ### Projects

-There is a [projects](./PROJECTS.md) file which contains some ideas of projects that could be used with Anisble.
+There is a [projects](./PROJECTS.md) file which contains some ideas of projects that could be used with Ansible.

 ## Development